 1. Parallel disk Gate Valve:

 Parallel disk gate valves consist of two discs that are forced apart against parallel seats by a spring at the point of the closure.
-The most famous type is the knife gate valve that has a flat gate between two parallel seats (an upstream and a downstream seat) to achieve the required shut-off.
+The most famous type is the knife gate valve which has a flat gate between two parallel seats (an upstream and a downstream seat) to achieve the required shut-off.
 The application of a parallel gate valve is limited to low pressures and low-pressure drops.

 2. Solid-Wedge Gate Valve:

 In some situations, the valve cannot be reopened until the system temperature reheats the valve; this phenomenon is known as “Thermal blinding”.
+Wedge gate valves can be further described as inside screw or outside screw patterns.
+Solid wedge gate valves in the waterworks industry are popular as Sluice valves.

 3. Flexible Wedge Gate Valve